samadrid92/project_1_heeanswers/README.md

   *Add a feature that will email a user with one of his/her old entry 3,6,9,12 months later to reflect

   *Add social media tabs to share with the world

+  *better animation when scrpiture is displayed

+  *more interaction wit the user